carcillarjjme/microintro/README.md

 # Introduction to Microcontrollers
-A light an not so technicaly introduction/refresher to microcontrollers.
+A light and not so technicaly introduction/refresher to microcontrollers.